lexnederbragt/MBV3070-H19/5_biopython.md

                     description="toxic membrane protein")
 ```

-You will now try to access all of the attributes that this object has.
+You will now try to access all of the data that is stored in this SeqRecord.
 Hint: to get to the id, you would type in `protein_record.id`.

 ### Using SeqIO ###

 First, from now on we are working in a script file.
-So, the code below goes in a file that you save and then run.
+So, the code below goes in a file that you save and then run with python27 if you are on the windows machines at the university.

 Second, go to this page [this genbank file](macaca.gbk), copy the contents and  and save it in a file in the same place as you saved other files.
 Save it as macaca.gbk.
 This file contains only one genbank entry - we are going to have a look at it.